CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/delivery.md

 19. **Hide Customer Ref.
 No. for Delivery from the base document** – Checking this option hides the Customer Ref.
 No. field in the Remarks form when creating a Delivery document from a base document.
 If multiple base documents are used, the first non-empty Customer Ref.
 No. is used.

 20. **Use Sales UoM from Base Document** – When enabled, this option displays quantities using the Unit of Measure from the Base Document, while still operating on the actual quantities.
 Document drafts cannot be saved when this option is activated.
-Click [here](../../../user-guide/managing-uom-in-computec-wms.md) to find out more.
+Click [this link](../../../user-guide/managing-uom-in-computec-wms.md) to find out more.

 21. **Display SU Only With Item From Base Document** – self-explanatory